zalasimas/PIC16F877A_CSSC_Reg/README.md

    * Removed LCD backlight manipulation according to the button presses (now backlight running continuously);
    * Added debounce in some "warning" places.

-   Possible issues in beta version
-      need to pay attention to:
+    Need to pay attention to:
       * Sensors placement (Thermal isolation, contact between sensor and contact substance);
       * Both sensors response time (how quickly they respond to heat).
 Need to avoid temperature coincidence above threshold temperatures.